Atom-anchored LLMs speak Chemistry: A Retrosynthesis Demonstration: Results

-In a first ablation study, our results reveal the critical importance of a defined reaction name to act as a \textit{chemical anchor} (Appendix Fig. \ref{appendix:fig_transition_known_unknown}).
+We evaluated various LLMs on their ability to predict ground-truth transformations using the reaction's position, name, and up to five examples (see Figure \ref{fig:results_transition_model}).
+Model performance scales logarithmically with size before plateauing at the scale of Deepseek-R1.
+Gemini 2.5 Pro is the top performer, excelling both at direct reactant prediction ("Reactant"; see example Figure \ref{appendix:application_lei_515_correct}) and in combination with a reaction template ("Combined").
+This template generation ("Template"; see example Figure \ref{appendix:application_lei_515_correct_template}), which is a proxy for chemical understanding, is strongest in proprietary models, such as GPT-5 and Gemini 2.5 Pro ($45\%$ accuracy).
+In contrast, Deepseek-R1 performs worse than its smaller open-source peers in template prediction, while Ether0 fails again at this task. \\ In a first ablation study, our results reveal the critical importance of a defined reaction name to act as a \textit{chemical anchor} (see Figure \ref{appendix:transition_known_unknown}).
 Performance dropped by approx. $50\%$ for unknown reactions in a zero-shot setting (no examples provided) compared to known ones in a few-shot setting (up to five examples).
-The decline was particularly severe for the prediction of direct reactants, with accuracy falling from approximately $75\%$ to $30\%$.
-In a second ablation study on Gemini 2.5 Pro, we further isolate the contributions of prompt detail versus few-shot examples on overall ("combined") performance (Appendix Figure \ref{appendix:fig_transition_prompt_applcation}).
-Although the model achieved (52\%) baseline accuracy from a minimal prompt, and the detailed prompts offered some improvement through the reaction template (59\%), the inclusion of examples was the dominant factor (69\%); a simple prompt with examples was much more effective than a detailed prompt without them.
+The decline was particularly severe for the prediction of direct reactants, with accuracy falling from approximately $83\%$ for known reactions to $25\%$ for unknown reactions (Gemini 2.5 Pro).
+In a second ablation study on Gemini 2.5 Pro, we further isolate the contributions of prompt detail versus few-shot examples on overall ("combined") performance (see Figure \ref{appendix:fig_transition_prompt_applcation}).
+Although the model achieved baseline combined accuracy using a minimal prompt (49\%), and the detailed prompts offered some improvement through the reaction template (57\%), the inclusion of examples was the dominant factor (65\%); a simple prompt with examples was much more effective than a detailed prompt without them.
 The best performance required both (81\%).
-Finally, CoT reasoning improves reactant and combined accuracy, but it underperforms non-reasoning models on reaction template prediction, at the cost of lower prediction efficiency (compare Qwen3-235B Table \ref{tab:ablation_transition_model_table}).
+Finally, CoT reasoning improves reactant and combined accuracy, but it underperforms non-reasoning models on reaction template prediction, at the cost of lower prediction efficiency (see Qwen3-235B in Table \ref{tab:ablation_transition_model_table}). \\ With performance again independent of molecular size (see Figure \ref{appendix:fig_transition_molsize_vs_performance}), analyzing LLM failure modes reveals two distinct error types.
+First, reaction class-specific performance variations among the top-performing models indicate that no single model is universally superior, suggesting solutions such as multi-model ensembles or best-of-n sampling (see Figure \ref{fig:appendix_transition_model_confusion_matrix}).
+Second, all models consistently fail on a small set of reaction classes with few data points (e.g., Wohl-Ziegler bromination).
+This systemic failure likely stems from data deficiencies, such as incorrect labeling and poor examples that make the task ill-posed, rather than fundamental mechanistic reasoning challenges for current LLM architectures.